-Gallbladder surgery may require an overnight stay in the hospital, or it may be performed as an outpatient procedure.
-While this minimally invasive procedure to remove the gallbladder is performed frequently with minimal complications and is a less invasive approach, no surgical procedure is without risk of complication.
+Procedures on the gallbladder may require an overnight stay in the hospital, or it may be performed as an outpatient procedure.
+While this minimally invasive procedure to remove the gallbladder is performed frequently by gallbladder surgeons with minimal complications and is a less invasive approach, no surgical procedure is without risk of complication.
 The most common complication of gallbladder surgery is injury to the bile ducts.
 In the unlikely event this occurs, there can be leakage of bile inside the body.
 This leakage may cause pain and infection.

 In cases where gallstones are present inside the bile ducts, the endoscopic retrograde cholangiopancreatography (ERCP) technique may be used.
 During ERCP an endoscope (a long, flexible tube, with a light source) is used.
 The endoscope is inserted through the patient’s mouth and is connected to a viewing monitor.
 The endoscope goes through the stomach to the small intestine and then locates the blocked duct by releasing a special dye.
 The affected duct can be cut with tiny instruments on the endoscope.
 The endoscope then captures the gallstones and they are removed when the endoscope is removed.

 Preventive measures (Diet)

 Eating a low-fat, high-fiber diet diet may reduce the frequency and severity of gallstone symptoms.